 Hi All Welcome and Back!

-As you probably know, all grades were frozen on March 13th.
-If you are happy with the grade you had at that point, you do not need to do anything at this time (March 13th – April 24th).
 If you want to improve your grade, now is your opportunity to complete or re-do.
 If there is an “M” for missing in your PowerSchool you have the opportunity to redo that assignment to improve your grade.
 Please look at your grades for your classes in PowerSchool.
 Determine which classes you want to work in to improve your grade.
 Decide which assignments to work on.
 You have until April 24th to complete and submit those assignments to your teacher in order to improve your grade in any class.

 I will be using Microsoft Teams and CodeHS to deliver and collect assignments and to communicate with you about my classes.
 All of you should be familiar in how to access MSTeams and how to sign into your account for my CodeHS classes.
 If you have any questions or issues please send me an email and I will try and help.